compulim/event-target-shim-es5/README.md

 ## Alternatives

-Instead of using this package, there are alternative workarounds you can use.
+Instead of importing this package, there are alternative workarounds you can use.

 ### Including the source code